 Adam and Kate Collett

-preparing to work with The Navigators in Latvia
+working with The Navigators in Latvia

 The Colletts are Above Bar Church’s most recently adopted Sent Mission Partners.
 They moved to Riga, Latvia, in 2017 to serve with the Navigator ministry.
 They are involved in evangelism through youth outreach camps and weekend events, as well as helping students and graduates to be established in their faith, equipping them to be disciple-makers.
 Their heart is to share the good news of hope that we have in Jesus and his Kingdom with the Latvian people.